 - Cloud Computing (2020)

-DOE: Pumped Storage Hydropower Valuation Guidebook – A Cost-Benefit and Decision Analysis Valuation Framework, March 2021.
+DOE: Pumped Storage Hydropower (PSH) Valuation Guidebook – A Cost-Benefit and Decision Analysis Valuation Framework, March 2021

 The objective of this project, funded by the U.S. Department of Energy’s (DOE’s) Water Power Technologies Office (WPTO), was to advance the state of the art in assessing the value of PSH plants and their contributions to the power system.
-The specific objective was to develop a detailed step-by-step valuation guidance that PSH developers, plant owners or operators, and other stakeholders can use to assess the value of existing or potential new PSH plants and their services.
+The specific objective was to develop detailed step-by-step valuation guidance that PSH developers, plant owners or operators, and other stakeholders can use to assess the value of existing or potential new PSH plants and their services.
 This project built from A Valuation Framework for Informing Grid Modernization Decisions (2019).

 PSH Valuation Guidebook